-Student services provides information and assistance through a wide variety of programs to support student learning.
+Student services provides information and assistance through a wide variety of programs that support student learning.
 Programs include:

 Section 504 of the Rehabilitation Act of 1973 is a federal law that protects students from discrimination based on disability.
 Section 504 assures that students with disabilities have educational opportunities and benefits equal to those provided to students without disabilities.
 To be eligible, a student must have a physical or mental impairment that substantially limits one or more major life activity.

-The Learning Assistance Program (LAP) is a state funded program designed to provide additional intervention and support to eligible students who are below standard on state and district assessments.
-With an emphasis on early grades, schools design programs that give eligible students the additional help they need to get a strong start toward academic success
+The Learning Assistance Program (LAP) is a state-funded program designed to provide additional intervention and support to eligible students who are below standard on state and district assessments.
+With an emphasis on early grades, schools design programs that give eligible students the additional help they need for a strong start toward academic success.

-The Title I program is a federally-funded program designed to provide additional intervention and support to students struggling academically in school attendance areas having a high concentration of children from low income families.
+The Title I program is a federally-funded program designed to provide additional intervention and support to students struggling academically in schools with high concentrations of children from low income families.